MichelNivard/gptstudio/README.md

 2. generate an API key to use openai from Rstudio: https://beta.openai.com/account/api-keys

-3. set the API key uyp in Rstudio in one of two ways:
+3. set the API key up in Rstudio in one of two ways:

 By default, functions of openai will look for OPENAI_API_KEY environment variable.
 If you want to set a global environment variable, you can use the following command (where xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx should be replaced with your actual key):